sam-grant/election-predictor/README.md

 1. **Macro socioeconomic indicators are strong but imperfect predictors** of US presidential election outcomes, achieving 88.2% accuracy over 17 elections spanning 64 years.

 2. **Model convergence signals a performance ceiling.** Three independent algorithms with different architectures all converged on 88.2% accuracy, suggesting this represents the maximum achievable performance from macro socioeconomic data alone.
-Further improvement requires non-economic features to capture the remainder of the variance.

 3. **Sample size is a limitation.** With only 17 observations, models are constrained by limited training data despite using LOOCV and shallow architectures to prevent overfitting.